arviz-devs/preliz/docs/examples/gallery/logistic.md

 ---

-import matplotlib.pyplot as plt import arviz as az from preliz import Logistic az.style.use('arviz-doc') mus = [0., 0., -2.]
+import matplotlib.pyplot as plt

+from preliz import Logistic, style style.use('preliz-doc') mus = [0., 0., -2.]
 ss = [1., 2., .4]
 for mu, s in zip(mus, ss):